Congratulations, you’re coming to Hallam! So, what do you know about Sheffield?

 You might have heard Sheffield being called the Steel City, due to its international reputation for steel production in the 19th century.
 Crucible is another innovation developed in Sheffield, which is where the Crucible Theatre gets its name from.

 If you’re a football fan, Sheffield is the city to be in!
-Sheffield is home to the world’s oldest football club and its second oldest - Sheffield FC was founded in 1857 and Sheffield Hallam FC was founded just three years later.
-The famous 'Steel City’ derby between Sheffield United and Sheffield Wednesday is a huge local event, a must for all football loving students.
+Sheffield is home to the world’s oldest football club AND its second oldest - Sheffield FC was founded in 1857 and Hallam FC was founded just three years later.
+The famous 'Steel City’ derby, now between Sheffield United and Sheffield Wednesday, is a huge local event and a must for all football loving students.